cs1302uga/cs1302-tutorials/algo-analysis.md

        it's parameter `i` does.
 Therefore, let `n = i` when discussing this method.

+   * Before we continue, please remember that `n` (the problem size) means something different depending on the method that we're analyzing.

    * First, let's analyze `printUntil` to derive its timing function.
 So that we don't confuse the function we derive for this method with the one we'll derive for `printA`, let `U(n)` denote for this method where `n = i`.